Security-Onion-Solutions/securityonion-docs/logstash.rst

 Redis
 ~~~~~

-When using storage nodes, Logstash on the master server outputs to `Redis <Redis>`__ (on the master server).
-Redis queues events from the Logstash output (on the master) and the Logstash input on the storage node(s) pull(s) from Redis.
-If you notice new events aren't making it into Kibana, you may want to first check Logstash on the master, then the redis `queue <Redis#queue>`__.
+When using search nodes, Logstash on the management server outputs to `Redis <Redis>`__ (on the management server).
+Redis queues events from the Logstash output (on the management server) and the Logstash input on the search node(s) pull(s) from Redis.
+If you notice new events aren't making it into Kibana, you may want to first check Logstash on the management server, then the redis `queue <Redis#queue>`__.

 Data Fields
 -----------